Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The administrative office for Goodlettsville Parks and Recreation is located in the Delmas Long Community Center, 200 Memorial Drive, Goodlettsville.

 We have several ways you can be informed of Parks and Rec events and programs.
 Our email blast takes place through "Notify Me".
 You can sign up for that and receive updates to your email.
 Our facebook page is a another great way to keep up with what is going on.
 We post events and info on our timeline.
 Our webpages have calendars that are constantly updated with any new and existing programs.
-We also have Instagram and Twitter.

 We currently have six parks.
 The largest is Moss-Wright Park at 147 acres, the oldest is Peay Park where the community center is located, Pleasant Green Park is where the outdoor pool is located.
 We also have two neighborhood parks - Gateway Park at 425 Janette Ave and Brooks Park at the end of Mason Lane.
 North Creek Park is an undeveloped park on Jackson Road.